 College admissions interviews are an important element of the application process.
-However, there are several different types of college admissions interviews.
+However, there are several different types of college admissions interviews and interviewers.
 This post provides important tips to help you prepare for the different types of college admissions interviews so that you can demonstrate your abilities, show your enthusiasm for a college, and share your sparkling personality.
 With a bit of solid information, combined with some forethought and research, you’ll be able to nail the college admissions interview.

-Colleges have three motivations for offering interviews for prospective students.
-First, they want to gain more information about you as an applicant, and to assess your suitability for admission.
-Second, they want to give you more information about the college, and ensure that you leave with a favorable impression.
-In other words, interviews are as much a marketing strategy as an evaluation tool.
-Third, they want to gauge your interest in their college.
+- Third, they want to gauge your interest in their college.
 Admissions officers want students who have a particular desire to attend their institution, and the interview is a way to learn how their school ranks on the student’s list of choices.

 Why Don’t All Colleges Offer Interviews?